coveooss/vsforce/README.md

 In most cases, vsforce needs a live connection to Salesforce to work.

-To link the extension to an existing organization, simply add the settings below in your `.settings` file for a project base configuration or in your user settings.
+To link the extension to an existing organization, simply add the settings below in your `.settings` file for a project-based configuration or in your user settings.

 ```json
 {